SopiMlab/DeepLearningWithAudio18/UsingWavegan.md

 You need as much material as possible from one clear category.
 You can get some results from around 40 1.5 second clips, but the results a lot better with hundreds or more.

 To run WaveGAN with your own material, you need to separate them into 3 folders, called ‘train’ ‘valid’ and ‘test’.
 You should separate the audio files so that training has 80% and valid and test have 10 % each.
-(You can also run this script[Finish the script] to do it automatically.
+(You can also run the ```splitforwavegan.py``` to do it automatically.)

 Be careful that your material doesn’t have any duplicates.
 If a duplicate ends up both in train and validation, it’s very likely the system will just memorize it, making the results significantly worse.